Les Sucettes

-"Les Sucettes" ("Lollipops") is a French pop song written by Serge Gainsbourg and first recorded by France Gall in 1966.
+"Les Sucettes" is a French pop song written by Serge Gainsbourg and first recorded by France Gall in 1966.
 One of Gall's biggest hits, it was an unusually risqué song for its time, containing numerous sexually charged double-entendres, although she had said that she was unaware of this at the time.

 Meaning

 "Les Sucettes" is, on the surface, a yé-yé song about a girl named Annie who likes anise-flavored lollipops; the lyrics play with the homophony of "Annie" and "anis" (anise).
 However, the lyrics are laden with double-entendres referring to fellatio, such as a line about barley sugar running down Annie's throat.
 The very noun for lollipop in French, "sucette", is the substantivised verb "sucer", sucking; the title and the refrain ("Annie aime les sucettes", "Annie loves lollipops") are far more evocative in French than in the English translation.
 A possible translation to preserve the innuendo would be "Annie loves suckers".
 The line "pour quelques pennies" (for a few pennies) can also be heard as "pour quelques pénis" (for a few penises).